drakefys2019/labs/_projects/lab9/lab9.md

   - ##### How do the rules of this puzzle differ from your expectations?
 Explain.

 4. ##### **Enigmatic Symbolism**
   - ##### Each section in the treehouse is full of symbolic combinations.
-  - ##### List and explain what each symbol means in this area.
+Please list each symbol you encountered in completing the treehouse, and what rules each symbol conveys.
   - ##### For any given puzzle, how do the combinations of symbols add to the complexity of finding the solution?
-Describe a specific puzzle where the presence of certain symbols inhibited solving in an ideal way, or directed you towards a unique solution.
+  - ##### Describe a specific puzzle where the presence of certain symbols inhibited solving in an ideal way, or directed you towards a unique solution.

 **Final Journal Requirement:**